copelansam/swe-3313-fall-2025-team-08/technical-design/README.md

     <br>statement;
     <br>}

-<br>These guidelines should be followed to ensure that our code is easy to read and understand.
+<br>These guidelines should be followed to ensure that our code is easy to read, understand, and maintain.

 ## AI Acknowledgement
 ***